Salswing!: Repertoire and recording

 The album is composed by eleven tracks ranging from compositions by Blades to jazz and salsa standards, the album starts with "Paula C" and ends with "Tambó", both written by Blades, the former was released in 1978 while the latter was written in 1977 and recorded alongside Willie Colón the following year.
 The other songs in the album written by Blades are "Ya No Me Duele", written by Jeremy Bosch and later modified by Blades, "Canto Niche", recorded in the seventees with Ray Barretto and originally released under the title "Canto Abacuá", and "Contrabando", recorded in the eightees with the band Son del Solar and also featured in his 1988 album Antecedente.
-The album contains the instrumental jazz "Do I Hear Four?", composed by Tom Kubis alongside the swing standards "Pennies from Heaven", written in 1936 by Arthur Johnston and Johnny Burke and first popularized by Bing Crosby, "Watch What Happens", originally composed by Jacques Demy, Michel Legrand and Norman Gimbel for the 1964 french musical film The Umbrellas of Cherbourg, and "The Way You Look Tonight", written by Dorothy Fields and Jerome Kern and first performed by Fred Astaire in the 1936 film Swing Time.
+The album contains the instrumental jazz "Do I Hear Four?", composed by Tom Kubis alongside the swing standards "Pennies from Heaven", written in 1936 by Arthur Johnston and Johnny Burke and first popularized by Bing Crosby, "Watch What Happens", originally composed by Jacques Demy, Michel Legrand and Norman Gimbel for the 1964 French musical film The Umbrellas of Cherbourg, and "The Way You Look Tonight", written by Dorothy Fields and Jerome Kern and first performed by Fred Astaire in the 1936 film Swing Time.
 The salsa songs include the instrumental mambo "Mambo Gil", written by Gilberto López and recorded by Tito Puente, and "Cobarde" by Ray Heredia.
 The Venezuela Strings Recording Ensemble features in the songs "The Way You Look Tonight" and "Paula C".

-All of songs from the album were recorded at Editoris Studios in Panamá with the exception of "The Way You Look Tonight" and "Cobarde", which were recorded at Pty Studios by Ignacio Molino and Pablo Governatori, also in Panamá, the strings sections by the Venezuela Strings Recording Ensemble were recording at Caña Loca Recording Studios at San Cristóbal, Venezuela, the vocals were recorded at Flux Studios in New York City by Molino, Daniel Sanint and Pablo Morales, the album was mixed by Roberto Delgado and Oscar Marín at Prim Valls in Paso Ancho-Chiriquí, Panamá and Arenas Music Studios in San José, Costa Rica, and was mastered by Daniel Ovie in Buenos Aires, Argentina.
+All of songs from the album were recorded at Editoris Studios in Panama with the exception of "The Way You Look Tonight" and "Cobarde", which were recorded at Pty Studios by Ignacio Molino and Pablo Governatori, also in Panama, the strings sections by the Venezuela Strings Recording Ensemble were recording at Caña Loca Recording Studios at San Cristóbal, Venezuela, the vocals were recorded at Flux Studios in New York City by Molino, Daniel Sanint and Pablo Morales, the album was mixed by Roberto Delgado and Oscar Marín at Prim Valls in Paso Ancho-Chiriquí, Panama and Arenas Music Studios in San José, Costa Rica, and was mastered by Daniel Ovie in Buenos Aires, Argentina.